Savage - titanium BAS & bolt lift kit (pre-2019 rifles)

 Proudly designed and manufactured in the USA - see our website www.BoltKnobs.com

-This is our version of the Savage bolt lift kit for pre-2019 models with the 'old style' firing pin and where the cocking indicator doesn't protrude through the BAS (Bolt Assembly Screw).
-We also produce a bolt lift kit for rifles made from 2019 onward with the new style firing pin linked here.
+This is our version of the Savage bolt lift kit for pre-2019 models with the older style 1 piece firing pin spring and where the cocking indicator doesn't protrude through the BAS (Bolt Assembly Screw).
+We also produce a bolt lift kit for rifles made from 2019 onward with the newer three piece firing pin spring linked here.
 Available in either grey or black color, reduce your bolt lift weight by reducing the bearing surface between the BAS and cocking piece sleeve (which cocks the firing pin assembly).
 Our kit differs to others by using the best materials and coatings available achieving a high hardness and corrosion resistance coupled with weight reduction.
 These are very competitively priced and offer a lifetime of hard use in all environments.
 When combined with our titanium bolt handles (left or right) and titanium bolt bodies, substantial savings in weight can be achieved - see the comparison pictured in the image gallery.

 - BAS (Grey color) - Ti6Al4V titanium alloy with a glass bead blasted finish

 - BAS (Black color) - Ti6Al4V titanium alloy with an 'as machined' finish and a DLC coating (PVD)

 - Set Screw - 17-4 stainless steel furnace hardened to 30 HRC then TiN coated (PVD)

 - Disc - 17-4 stainless steel furnace hardened to 30 HRC then TiN coated (PVD)

 - The length of the BAS has been dimensioned to accommodate both the set screw and disc to remove pressure on the firing pin assembly.